Mahira Khan: Film Stardom and Television Return (2015–present)

+Mahira Khan returned to television in 2021 with Hum Kahan Ke Sachay Thay, ending a five-year hiatus with her role as Mehreen, a psychologically complex character.
+The drama, written by Umera Ahmed and directed by Farooq Rind, explored themes of trauma, abuse, and family politics.
+While the series received mixed reactions for its dark narrative, Khan's performance was widely praised for its depth, with critics calling her portrayal "sensational" and "incredible".
+The project reaffirmed her ability to anchor challenging, emotionally demanding roles.
+Mahira Khan also starred in the telefilm Aik Hai Nigar, a biopic of Lieutenant General Nigar Johar, Pakistan's first female three-star general.
+The film was released on October 23, 2021, and was directed by Adnan Sarwar, with a script by Umera Ahmed.
+Mahira Khan also co-produced the project, describing it as an "honour" to portray a woman she deeply admired.

 After a brief hiatus, she returned to the screen in 2022 with Quaid-e-Azam Zindabad, an action-comedy film opposite Fahad Mustafa, which became one of the year's highest-grossing Pakistani films.

 The same year, she starred in the epic action film The Legend of Maula Jatt alongside Fawad Khan, Hamza Ali Abbasi, and Humaima Malick.
 The film became the highest-grossing Pakistani film of all time and was lauded for its production, direction, and performances.
-Mahira's portrayal of Mukkho received widespread praise from both critics and audiences.
+Khan's portrayal of Mukkho received widespread praise from both critics and audiences.
+She also appeared as the narrator in Razia, a 2023 socio-comedy mini series.

+In 2025, Mahira Khan starred in two major film releases.
+The romantic comedy Love Guru, directed by Nadeem Baig and co-starring Humayun Saeed, emerged as the year's biggest commercial success, earning over Rs.
+8 billion globally and setting new box office benchmarks.
+Her second film, Neelofar, directed by Ammar Rasool, was a romantic drama where she played a blind girl opposite Fawad Khan.
+This marked their third on-screen collaboration together following their appearances in Humsafar and The Legend of Maula Jatt..
+The film was praised for its poetic storytelling, visual aesthetics, and the chemistry between the leads.

+In 2026, Mahira starred in Aag Lagay Basti Mein, which became the second highest-grossing Pakistani film of all time by crossing the Rs.
+100 crore mark worldwide.
+This achievement means Mahira Khan now stars in three of the top-grossing Pakistani films, alongside The Legend of Maula Jatt and Love Guru, solidifying her position as a leading figure in the country's commercial cinema.

 Other work

-Apart from acting, Mahira Khan has also worked as a singer and producer.
+Apart from acting, Khan has also worked as a singer and producer.
 She once mentioned that director Shoaib Mansoor encouraged her to sing for his film Verna (2017).

 In 2021, she started her own company, Soul Fry Films, and produced the web series Baarwan Khiladi (2022) with Nina Kashif.

 She has also appeared in brand campaigns and spoken about the importance of Pakistan–India collaborations in film and local digital content.